AishwaryaS9/InsightLane/README.md

 ---

-## 🚪 Admin Login Credentials
+## 🚪 Login Credentials

-To access the Admin Dashboard and explore the full features of InsightLane, use the following login details:
+To access the Admin Dashboard and explore the full features of InsightLane, use these credentials:

 - Email: insightlane@yopmail.com
 - Password: admin123

+To access the Author Dashboard and explore the full features of InsightLane, use these credentials:

+- Email: henry@yopmail.com
+- Password: henry123

+To login as a Reader, use these credentials:

+- Email: hitesh@yopmail.com
+- Password: hitesh123

 ---